 How does a “speech” deliver your brand message?
 It could be a public speech, a business presentation, or even an address to university students.
 Question every detail of that statement, what different elements could leave people with an experience or a judgment of you and your company.

-Consider how the following can influence a certain impression: your clothing (too casual/too corporate), how you speak (interesting, slow/fast, even inappropriate), your PowerPoint presentation (designed well? or is it consistent with your handouts and other corporate materials?).
+Consider how the following can influence a certain impression: your clothing (too casual/too corporate), how you speak (interesting, slow/fast, even inappropriate), your PowerPoint presentation (Is it designed well; is it consistent with your handouts and other corporate materials?).
 Put on your detective hat and inspect every touchpoint.
-Once you have obtained consistency across everyone, your clients will become loyal brand ambassadors, returning for more and more.
+Once you have obtained consistency across the board, your clients will become loyal brand ambassadors, returning for more and more.

 Being consistent is an ongoing endeavor, and it takes repetition to get a brand message to stick.
 Often at the point that you are becoming tired of a campaign or message is when it’s starting to have a real effect on its intended audience.
 Be patient; it takes time to build loyalty.